transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 2. Because the console allows you to act as multiple organizations from a single console, you must first select the organization that is proposing this smart contract definition and the associated peer admin identity.
 A peer admin identity is required to install a smart contract.
 Not sure?
 Open the peer CA and verify that the identity associated with the peer has the type `admin` in the list of CA users.

 3. On the next panel, browse to your smart contract package and click **Add file**.
 You can install a new package or browse to an existing package that was installed on another peer in your organization.
+  Smart contract packages can also be installed on a peer node directly by using the **Install smart contract** button.
+If you used that option, instead of clicking **Add file**, click the **Existing package** tab and select the package that you installed on your peer.
+  {: note}

 4. On the **Smart contract details** panel you can specify a unique name and version to use for this smart contract definition.
 The console extracts these values from the package name itself but you can override them and specify any values that your organization prefers.
   Be careful how you name your proposal.
 If a proposal with the same name already exists on the channel, this proposal replaces it.